 How to wear Arc Flash Clothing and PPE

 Regardless of how hot it gets whilst working or how ill-fitting arc-rated garment are, they should never be tampered with so that they leave any part of your body exposed.
 So rolling up your sleeves or undoing a few buttons is a big no-no. This is particularly true for your hands and arms as these body parts are likely to be closest to the energized components during an Arc Flash incident, and so will experience the highest temperatures, resulting in serious harm.
 Ensuring that all items of PPE fit correctly will prevent this from happening.
+Learn more about layering your arc flash clothing here.

 If wearing an arc-rated shirt for example, always ensure that it is properly tucked into your trousers, as an untucked shirt can exposure bare skin to heat, flames, and / or pressure from an Arc Flash.
 It is important to ensure that shirttails are long enough so that they can be tucked in and stay in whilst working.